-- Tuesday: Stonehenge, UK to visit the mysterious rock formation, ending the day is Salisbury, UK to see a charming village on 13th century church, the Salisbury Cathedral.
+- Tuesday: Stonehenge, UK to visit the mysterious rock formation, ending the day in Salisbury, UK to see a charming village on the 13th-century church, the Salisbury Cathedral.

 Also, for the remaining days on the cruise, I’d like to review the topics of our future posts at sea:

 - September 5 – Part 1, Cork and Cobh, Ireland and Blarney Castle

 - September 6 – Part 2, Normandy, France

 - September 7 – Part 2, Stonehenge, UK

 - September 8 – Activities and how we spend time aboard the ship

 - September 9 – Reykjavik, Iceland and Northern Lights Tour

 - September 11-Royal Caribbean’s Brilliance of the Seas photos and review of amenities